Nritya-Lang/book/src/04-data-types.md

 let s3 = `string in between back ticks with 'single' and "double" quotes inside`;
 ```

-An important thing to consider is that Feral does interpret some escape sequences.
+An important thing to consider is that Nritya does interpret some escape sequences.
 They are:
 ```
 \a - Alert bell
 \b - Backspace